This topic describes how to create an external table by using SQL statements.

 Define the external table name

 When you create an external table, you must name it.
-To distinguish between external tables and regular tables, we recommend that you follow specific naming rules or use a prefix or suffix when you name an external table.
-For example, you can use the suffix _csv when you name an external table.
+We recommend that you use specific naming conventions or prefixes to distinguish external tables from regular tables when naming external tables.
+For example, you can add the suffix _csv to the name of an external table.

 Here is an example: